m50d/m50d.github.com/_posts/2014-05-16-signs-your-java-program.md

 ````python
 reduce(lambda x,y: x + y, map(someFunction, someList))
 ````
-In java this might be
+In java 8 this might be
 ````java
 someList.map(this::someFunction).reduce(0, (x, y) -> x + y)
 ````
+which is still a huge improvement over previous versions of Java.